 4. You may encounter the following appliances in the basement.
-Repair to these appliances may be acceptable program measures, if energy savings can be documented.
-Consult program staff for guidance.
+Repair to these appliances may be acceptable program measures, if they meet program requirements.
+Consult the program manual or your account manager for guidance.
 If such measures are not accepted by the program, such actions may be appropriate household actions.
 Repair or replacement of the following appliances is very rare in program measures.